Application Runners

 Top Bar Controls

 - Delete: Permanently removes the selected runner.
-All related Applications still bound to it will be deleted as well.
+All related applications still bound to it will be deleted as well.

 - JSON Editor (Toggle): Switch between the form-based UI and raw JSON view of the runner’s configuration.
 Use JSON mode for copy-paste or advanced edits.